domagojk/scalable-arhitecture/README.md

 Imagine you are the lead developer for a web application similar to facebook (currently focused only on frontend).

-Hundreds of employees in the company depend on you to make an arhitecture where "senior" or "junior" developers can contribute to the project.
+Hundreds of employees in the company depend on you to make an arhitecture where "senior" or "junior" can easily contribute.
 To make it more interesting, it's also required to make a public API which would be used for creating plugins.